-Lower School students (K through 4) are not allowed to bring personal audio devices to school.
+Lower School students (kindergarten through fourth grade) are not allowed to bring personal audio devices to school.
 If a Lower School student brings such a device to school, staff will confiscate it and give it to the Dean.
-Middle School students (5 through 8) may use personal audio devices before and after school only.
-During the school day these are to be kept in lockers.
+Middle School students (grades five through eight) may use personal audio devices before and after school only.
+During the school day, these are to be kept in lockers.
 When in use, the volume must be kept at a reasonable level so it does not disturb others.
 Middle School students who use their personal audio devices inappropriately will have them confiscated by staff and given to the Dean.